joeynor/Conky-GB-Gcal/README.md

 ## Getting the google calendar to work

-1. I have disabled the gcalcli by default, to enable it, uncomment the last two lines
+1. I have disabled the gcalcli by default, to enable it, uncomment the last three lines

 ```bash
    #${voffset 5}${goto 215}${font Technical CE:bold:size=10}CALENDAR${font}